mozilla/legal-docs/acceptable_use_policy/en-US.md

 This list is illustrative, not definitive, and may be updated.

-Mozilla reserves the right to remove any content or suspend any users that it deems in violation of these guidelines or the applicable product terms of service.
+Mozilla reserves the right to remove any content or suspend any users that it deems in violation of these conditions or the applicable product terms of service.